shhmon/DeepRat/README.md

 `conda activate DLC-CPU`

-To create a project, configure the variables at the top of `local.py` run:
+To create a project, configure the variables at the top of `local.py` and run:

 `python local.py`

 This will create the project, pause to let you configure `config.yaml` and then proceed to labeling.
 When labeling is done, push the repo to remote and open the `training.ipynb` file in Google Colab.
-The cells are pretty self explanatory.
-Run them, and hopefully the model is trained.
+The cells are pretty self explanatory, starting with cloning the repo to drive and updating the project path in `config.yaml`.

+Once the model is trained, download the repo with the trained model from drive.
+Now, the project path in `config.yaml` has to be updated again - do it manually.
+To evaluate the network, open a python interpreter and run (remember to define `config_path` again):

+`deeplabcut.evaluate_network(config_path,Shuffles=[1], plotting=True)`

+Then, to analyze a new unseen video run:

+`deeplabcut.analyze_videos(config_path, ['/path/to/new/video.avi'])`

+and finally, to generate a labeled video from the analysis:

+`deeplabcut.create_labeled_video(config_path, ['/path/to/new/video.avi'])`

+---

-### Indivudial steps of creating a project and training a model
+## Indivudial steps of creating a project and training a model

 **This section describes in a little more detail the process of creating and training a network (without using the `local.py` script)**